 For more information click here.

-- Act on any advice and enforcement given
+- Act on any advice given and comply with enforcement action

 - Keep all your documentation up to date and make sure it is available onsite when you are trading